sehqlr/word-agent/features.md

 * Undo/Redo
 * About Dialog
 * Help Dialog
+* Toolbar with all features
 * Keyboard shortcuts
-* Toolbar with basic features as buttons, with the option of hiding it with F3.
-I call this "typewriter mode."
+* "Typewriter" mode (F3)

 There are currently is no formatting tools.
 See below.

-### Future Features, introduced in odd-numbered releases
+### Future Features

+##### Web App:

+This is the feature that I'm currently working on, using Flask.
+I plan on focusing on including as few microframeworks as possible.

 ##### Novel Project Management:

 * Segment centric

-Your large text file is kept in smaller "segments" with an internal database to keep track of where they belong in the scheme of the larger document.
-These files will not contain implicit formatting or metadata.
+Your large text file is kept in smaller "segments" with a database to keep track of where they belong in the scheme of the larger document.
+These files will be non-formatted plaintext, for maximum compatibility across systems.

 * Project rendering and formatting

-Word Agent will "render" the larger document by concatenating the segments together when the full project is needed.
-Additionally, the document will be formatted at this stage, with either an internal module or external tools (like Markdown) at the user's option.
+Word Agent will "render" the larger document by concatenating the segments together when the file is needed.
+The web interface will feature an infinite scroll type interface, so the segmented files can be invisible to the user.

+Formatting for the document will be a different step, with either an internal module or external tools (like Markdown) at the user's option.
+I want to build it this way so that the composition of text is not distracted by the formatting of text.

 * Export to eReader formats

-Word Agent will export to eReader formats such as ePub and Mobi, as well as PDF and related page formats.
+Word Agent will eventually export to eReader formats such as ePub and Mobi, as well as PDF and related page formats.

-* Character Database
+* Resource Database

-Special segments that contain a character description, and each segment of the project that includes a reference to that character.
-Another idea is to support photographs and images to the character's entry.
+A Resource is a special segments that contain metadata about characters, places, source materials, and other research.
+The idea is to be able to track where important resources are located in the segments of the project.
+Another idea is to support image.

 * Novel support, others later